 Offshore wind energy technology uses wind turbines located in ocean waters to generate electricity from wind energy.
-Electricity is then transmitted via cables to the mainland grid.
+Electricity is then transmitted via cables to the mainland electricity grid.
 A sustainable and clean source of energy, offshore wind is one of several renewable energy options with significant potential to advance Massachusetts efforts to diversify energy sources and meet goals for greenhouse gas reduction.
 Offshore wind is more productive than land-based wind due to higher and more consistent wind speeds.
-However, constructing and operating offshore wind farms is more challenging due to the rigorous conditions.
+However, siting, constructing, and operating offshore wind farms is more challenging and costly due to the already busy offshore space and rigorous development conditions.
 As the technology advances and the local supply chain develops, the cost of offshore wind is expected to continue to decline and become an important source of electricity for many states in the Northeast and Mid-Atlantic.

-The Commonwealth of Massachusetts is actively working on many aspects to site and develop potential offshore wind projects responsibly, reduce their risks, and cultivate jobs in the sector.
-Highlights of these efforts include:
+The Executive Office of Energy and Environmental Affairs (EEA) is actively working on many aspects to site and develop potential offshore wind projects responsibly, reduce their risks, and cultivate jobs in the sector.

 Offshore Wind Energy on the Outer Continental Shelf

-The federal Energy Policy Act of 2005 gave the U.S. Bureau of Ocean Energy Management (BOEM) the responsibility for renewable energy development on the outer continental shelf (OCS).
-Since 2009, the Commonwealth has worked closely with BOEM and participated on an Intergovernmental Task Force consisting of federal, state, local, and tribal agency and elected official representatives in the planning, siting, and analysis of offshore wind areas in federal waters south of Massachusetts.
-This process has included significant community and stakeholder involvement through public meetings, workshops, consultations, and events.
+The federal Energy Policy Act of 2005 gave BOEM the responsibility for renewable energy development on the outer continental shelf (OCS).
+Since 2009, the Commonwealth has worked closely with BOEM, including participating in an Intergovernmental Task Force consisting of federal, state, local, and tribal agency and elected official representatives in the planning, siting, and analysis of offshore wind areas in federal waters south of Massachusetts.
+This process included significant community and stakeholder involvement through public meetings, workshops, consultations, and events.

-To augment the BOEM intergovernmental task force process and engage directly with key stakeholders, the Executive Office of Energy and Environmental Affairs’ Office of Coastal Zone Management and the Massachusetts Clean Energy Center convened two working groups for fisheries and marine habitat issues.
+To augment the BOEM Intergovernmental Task Force process and engage directly with key stakeholders, CZM and MassCEC convened two working groups for fisheries and marine habitat issues.
 The Fisheries Working Group on Offshore Wind Energy is comprised of commercial fishermen and representatives from different ports and sectors, recreational fishermen, scientists, and state and federal agencies.
 The Habitat Working Group on Offshore Wind Energy includes scientists and technical experts from environmental organizations, academia, and state and federal agencies.